 MICHELLE IVY was born just 15 months after Jessica, and already aspires to be just like her big sister.
 Career-wise, however, baby Michelle has different plans, for she will explore a pre-med track, ultimately becoming the first doctor in her immediate family.
 Mommy discovered this career desire after baby Michelle began playing with the pediatrician’s stethoscope during wellness checkups.
 This was, of course, a clear indication (to mommy) that baby Michelle aspires to become a doctor and only pursue colleges offering BS/MD programs.
 To encourage her medical-school inclined desires, mommy will encourage baby Michelle to take accelerated math and science courses from an early age.
 Michelle is to graduate with a math and science regents by the end of 8th grade.
 The summer before high school starts, Michelle will attend programs at hospitals such as Mini-Med at Mt-Sinai Hospital, and “So You Want to Be a Doctor?” conventions at Columbia University.
 Michelle will volunteer at Elmhurst Hospital at age 14, Lenox Hill Hospital at age 15, and NY Presbyterian at ages 16 and 17.
 Michelle will proudly spend her “tween-age” summers at Johns Hopkins Center for Talented Youth, or CTY, programs and at the Duke TIP summer camp, so that she can be a cool “tipster” like her friends.
 Michelle’s first choice for high school will be Bronx Science, and her first choice for college will be Brown University’s 8-year Program in Liberal Medical Education (PLME).
 Mommy can already tell by the way baby Michelle caresses mommy’s fingers with her hands that baby Michelle is compassionate and caring, which will make her a perfect fit in the medical world.
 Further proof of her soothing abilities are exhibited when baby Michelle plays and interacts with her big sister, Jessica.
 Mommy notices that baby Michelle is very patient and always responds to her big sister with smiles and giggles.
 Such qualities already demonstrate that baby Michelle will be a perfect addition to the medical field and her innate ability will truly help make the world into a better place.

-GOLDIE is the official mascot puppy of Kweller Prep.
+GOLDIE is the official mascot of Kweller Prep.
 Now 7-years-old, Goldie was born and raised around the children at Kweller Prep.
-Goldie provides emotional support and stress relief throughout the challenging times of standardized testing.
-Goldie provides therapeutic benefit though companionship and affection.
-Goldie has proudly visited NYU, Columbia, Harvard Medical School, Yale, and Princeton; she is privy to nearly all college admissions workshops at Kweller Prep.
-Goldie is a hypoallergenic miniature Labradoodle that hugs and kisses any stressed-out kids or parents who come her way.
-Goldie is available 7 days a week for cuddling and alternates visits from Kweller Queens to Manhattan.
-She is frequently be found resting her head on a nearby student’s shoes (She loves shoes!).
-When not at Kweller Prep, Goldie enjoys playing with other small puppies at the nearby dog park within the Parker towers.
-Her friendly, playful personality puts both students and parents at ease during tough testing times, creating a happy and positive environment.
+Goldie provides emotional support and stress-relief for students throughout the challenging times of standardized testing.
+Beyond therapeutic benefit though companionship and affection, Goldie has proudly visited NYU, Columbia, Harvard Medical School, Yale, and Princeton; she is privy to nearly all high school and college admissions workshops at Kweller Prep.
+Goldie is a hypoallergenic miniature labradoodle and intuitively hugs and kisses any stressed-out kids or parents who come her way.
+Goldie is available 7-days a week for cuddling and alternates visits from Kweller Queens to Manhattan.
+She is frequently be found resting her head on a nearby student’s shoes (she loves shoes!).
+When not at Kweller Prep, Goldie enjoys playing with other small puppies at the nearby dog park at the Parker towers.
+Her friendly, playful personality and calm demeanor puts both students and parents at ease during tough testing times, creating a happy and positive environment.
 Goldie can be found strolling from one classroom to another, cheering any students who come her way.

 Kweller Prep offers high quality- not high quantity- test prep and academic coaching, including tutoring, mentoring, and support.
 Nearly all tutors at Kweller Prep impressively scored in the 99th percentile on a variety of state and national exams.
 Kweller Prep tutors serve as not only educators, but also as role models and mentors for our students, involved in numerous clubs, activities, community service, and outreach programs.
 They are held to high standards, both inside and outside of the tutoring center.
 Nearly all tutors are first-generation Americans, have passed thorough background checks, and the first ones in their families to attend top colleges, universities, graduate school and professional school programs.
 Tutors are available for small group instruction, with locations in Queens and Manhattan.
 You can reach Kweller Prep by calling 1(800) 631-1757 or emailing info@KwellerPrep.com.